RetroDECK/ES-DE/USERGUIDE.md

 **System volume** _(Linux and Windows only)_

 As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.
-Be aware that the volume change is applied only after leaving the sound settings menu.
+Note that the volume change is applied only after leaving the sound settings menu.

 **Navigation sounds volume**